 Help & FAQs

 Below are the answers to some of the questions we're most often asked.
 If we haven't answered your question below, please get in touch and we'll be happy to help you.
-For enquiries on Probate Service and Insurance Valuations please see click on the links or see our Departments menu.
+For more information on Probate Services or Insurance Valuations please click the links below.

 Selling

-We are always happy to advise clients as to the value of any items that they are considering selling free of charge and without obligation.
+Yes, we are always happy to advise clients on the value of any items that they are considering selling free of charge and without obligation.
 This can be anything from a single item to complete house contents.

 From initial enquiry, we can quickly provide a valuation and receipt for items consigned for sale.
 These items are then carefully researched, catalogued and photographed by specialists in each field before being entered into the appropriate auction.
 Pre-sale email notification will be provided outlining sale details for the clients perusal.